brendanmcc02/masters-thesis/model-prototypes/aggregated-cosine-similarity-model/friends-open-psychometrics-data.md

 ```
 Hello, I'm working on a rough prototype for my thesis and I'm interested in gathering some data to test out my model.
 If you're not aware, I am working on creating a machine learning model to suggest college courses to second-level students.

-Do you mind taking no more than 5 minutes to rank these college course categories in order of preference?
-1 is an area you'd like to study in the most, 15 is the least:
+Could you also choose 5 college course categories from below and list them in order of preference?
+1 is an area you'd like to study in the most, 5 is the least:

 1. agriculture & natural resources
 2. arts